 Туре Terminal Symbol Terminal Name Description Rated Specifications Refer to Page STF Forward rotation start Turn ON the STF signal to start forward rotation and turn it OFF to stop.
-Turn ON the STR signal to simultaneously, the stream of the stream Voltage when contacts are 118 STR Reverse rotation start start reverse rotation and turn it OFF to stop.
+Turn ON the STR signal to simultaneously, the strength of the STF and ST signals are turned ON simultaneously, the strength of the STF and ST signals are turned ON simultaneously, the strength of the STF and ST signals are turned ON simultaneously.
+Voltage when contacts are 118 STR Reverse rotation start start reverse rotation and turn it OFF to stop.
 21 to 26VDC When contacts are short- RH, RM, RL Multi-speed selection Multi-speed can be selected according to the combination of RH, RM and RL signals. circuited 4 to 6mADC 90 + Contact input common (sink) (initial setting) Common terminal for contact input terminal (sink log and terminal FM. c) Contact input SD External transistor common (source) Connect this terminal to the power supply common terminal of a transistor output (open collector output device, such as a programmable controller, in the source logic to avoid malfunction by undesirable currents.
 24VDC power supply common Common output terminal for 24VDC 0.1A power supply (PC terminal).
 Isolated from terminals 5 and SE.
 PC External transistor common (sink) (initial setting) Connect this terminal to the power supply common terminal of a transistor output (open collector output device, such as a programmable controller, in the si logic to avoid malfunction by undesirable currents. nk 22 to 26.5VDC 23 Contact input common (source) 24VDC power supply Common terminal for contact input terminal (source logic).
 Can be used as 24VDC 0.1A power supply. permissible load current 100mA 10 Frequency setting power supply Used as power supply when connecting potentiomer for frequency setting (speed setting) from outside of the inverter.
 (Refer to Pr.
 73 Analog input selection.) er 5.0V ± 0.2VDC permissible load current 10mA 151 2 Frequency setting (voltage) Inputting 0 to 5VDC (or 0 to 10V) provides the maximu output frequency at 5V (10V) and makes input and outproportional.
 Use Pr.
 73 to switch between input 0 to 5VDC input (initial setting) and 0 to 10VDC.
 151 Frequency setting 4 Frequency setting (current) Inputting 4 to 20mADC (or 0 to 5V, 0 to 10V) provided the maximum output frequency at 20mA and makes input and output proportional.
 This input signal is varionly when the AU signal is ON (terminal 2 input is invalid).
 To use terminal 4 (initial setting is current input), set "4" in any of Pr.178 to Pr.182 (input termina function selection) to assign the function, and turn ON AU signal.
 Use Pr.
 267 to switch from among input 4 to 20mA Maximum permissible current 30mA $ \mbox{Voltage input:} \\ \mbox{Input resistance10k} \mbox{$\Omega$$ $\pm 1k$} \mbox{Ω} $ 151 (initial setting), 0 to 5VDC and 0 to 10VDC.
 Set the voltage/current input switch in the "V" position to sele voltage input (0 to 5V/0 to 10V).
 Current input (initial status) Voltage input 5 Frequency setting common Frequency setting signal (terminal 2, 4) common terminal.
 Do not earth (ground).
 Thermistor 10 2 PTC thermistor input For connecting PTC thermistor output.
 When PTC thermistor protection is valid (Pr.
 561 ≠ "9999"), terminal 2 is not available for frequency setting.
 Adaptive PTC thermistor specification Heat detection resistance : 500Ω to $30k\Omega$ (Set by Pr : 561) 101